firedevel/openwrt-cortexa9-nodejs/README.md

 # openwrt-cortexa9-nodejs

+# Installation

-Nodejs for cortexa9 openwrt ipk, use:
+Nodejs ipk for cortexa9 openwrt, use:
 `opkg install ./node*.ipk`

 Autoinstall script is applicable to any openwrt device, use: